Which medical devices do you need for a high-quality ambulance in Africa?

 - Complementary devices: such as the suction units and the pulmonary ventilators.

-Alongside these advanced pre-hospital devices, also basic first aid equipment must be present on ambulance board, which can be inserted into a backpack or hosted into wall-mounted compartments.
+Alongside these advanced pre-hospital devices, basic first aid and healthcare equipment must be on the ambulance.
+They can be part of a backpack or hosted into wall-mounted compartments.
 On the ambulance, there must be the basic tools and devices to deal with any type of emergency.

-It is not a coincidence if South African ambulance builders prefer European products, which are the top of the range in terms of reliability, performance and affordability.
-For an ambulance that has to circulate in a strip of a few tens of kilometres, in the centre of a metropolis, the principles of ease of use and quality must be first applied.
-In fact, in a big city, the interventions for accidents, traumas or movements on complicated routes (stairs, markets, narrow streets) are a daily business!
+It is not a coincidence if South African ambulance builders prefer European products.
+They are the top of the range in terms of reliability, performance and affordability.
+For an ambulance that has to circulate in the centre of a city, ease of use and quality must be applied first.
+In a big city, accidents and traumas are a daily business!

 An ambulance stretcher must be, for example, easy to move, easy to load, silent during transport.
 A spine board – or a vacuum mattress – must be comfortable, resistant and with intuitive straps and head immobilizer.
 Oxygenation systems, on the other hand, must always guarantee maximum safety, with certified and advanced wall fixation systems with regulations (such as the European ones).